 Will this really matter in an hour, a day, a week?

-Thinking through these questions help me process whether or not my impatience is necessary and gives me opportunities to look for ways to reconnect with my spouse.
+Thinking through these questions helps me process whether or not my impatience is necessary and gives me opportunities to look for ways to reconnect with my spouse.

-A practical way my husband and I have found to reconnect is to serve together.
+A practical way to reconnect with your spouse is to serve together.
 When we both take on a project that involves our attention and it is not necessarily on each other, but on helping others we connect on a different level.

-Serving together puts us all on the same playing field and allow us the opportunity to lean into one another’s strengths.
-We are able to encourage each other and share our experience.
+Serving together puts us all on the same playing field and allows us the opportunity to lean into one another’s strengths.
+We are able to encourage each other and share our experiences.
 We get tired together, experience victories together, and have common ground we have shared.

 Have Fun Together

-Lastly, we can reconnect with our spouse in finding ways to have fun together.
+Lastly, you can reconnect with your spouse by finding ways to have fun together.
 Life can be so incredibly busy.
 It is hard to find the time.
 But if we intentionally go back to things we enjoyed as a new couple, we can often regain that connection.

 Doing something fun doesn’t have to require a lot of money or time.
-A simple hike, playing the kids video game, watching a movie, doing a puzzle, taking up a new sport or hobby are all way by husband and I have reconnected.
-This brings us each relaxation and something to look forward to when life throws us a curve ball.
+A simple hike, playing the kid’s video game, watching a movie, doing a puzzle, taking up a new sport or hobby are all ways my husband and I have reconnected.
+This brings us relaxation and something to look forward to when life throws us a curveball.

 It can take perseverance and hard work to reconnect with your spouse, especially if you have gone through a difficult season.
 Slow progress is better than no progress.
 Tackling all six of these may seem difficult due to whatever season you find yourself in.
 However, by practicing one or two simple steps each week, you open yourself up to being able to connect with your spouse on a level you may have never been able to before.
 That makes it all worth it!!